 Zoner Photo Studio can highlight eight different types of blowout: blowout in the R, G, and B channels, combined RG, RB, and GB, RGB (places where all three elements have blowout), and summary blowout, where even though there is no blowout in the individual channels, their sum exceeds a certain threshold.
 You can choose to have areas without blowout be displayed in grayscale or in color.
 Areas with blowout are shown in saturated colors representing the affected channels: red for R, green for G, blue for B, yellow for RG, purple for RB, cyan for GB, and bright yellow for RGB.
 Summary blowout is displayed in medium yellow.

 Zoner Photo Studio can also call attention to underexposed areas – overly dark places lacking detail.
 These places are displayed in bright sky blue.

 You can change how blowout is highlighted using Settings | Preferences | Other | Display of blowout and underexposure.
 For more on this, see the topic about the “Other” section of the program preferences.

-The Show Blowout function and the Pre-Print Color Preview function behave similarly.
-They only change the way the picture looks on-screen.
-For all other purposes (e.g. when saving), the program works with the original source picture.
+The Show Blowout, Gamut Check, and Pre-print Color Preview features all work similarly: they only change how the picture looks on-screen.
+For all other purposes (e.g. when saving), ZPS works with the original source picture.
 Also, these functions turn off automatically when you switch among pictures.